JoJoSP25/Final-Project-CS50X/README.md

 │── templates/      # HTML templates for rendering pages │── static/         # CSS (styles.css)
 │── project.db        # SQLite database for storing form data
+│── README.md # Explains what my project is, how to use it, and how to set it up.
 │── requirements.txt # Dependencies for the project
 ```